 Family1st ’s Verdict: The Hyundai Elantra would be no less than a wise buy for your teenager’s safety.

 Safety Features: The latest Mazda is trendy yet safe and reliable.
 The hatchback features side and front impact beams, side and front airbags, crash sensors, brake assist, and a lot more.
 If you are considering this buy, check all of Mazda’s features here.
-Also check their Mazda CX5 model that has safety features in par with Mazda 3.
+Also, check their Mazda CX5 model that has safety features on par with Mazda 3.

 Family1st ’s Verdict: The all-new Subaru Legacy is undoubtedly one of the safest models in its price segment.